oldirtychi/SBA-308/README.txt

 2. Calculate the percentage of points and to throw an error if it is 0

-3. check wether the submission date is past the due date
+3. check whether the submission date is past the due date

 4. gather data from the assignment id, date sumbitted, and final score of the assignment